Lam Le

 BIO

 I am a journalist and writer based in Hanoi, Vietnam.
 I go beyond the headlines to examine long-lasting and overlooked impacts of unjust policies on marginalized groups.
-Some of my notable writings covered Vietnamese workers living in factories to keep the tech supply chain going during the pandemic, the illicit Vietnam-China surrogacy trade, and commentary on the narrative surrounding 39 Vietnamese migrants found dead in a container truck in Essex, UK.
+Some of my notable reporting covered Vietnamese workers living in factories to keep the tech supply chain going during the pandemic, the illicit Vietnam-China surrogacy trade, and commentary on the narrative surrounding 39 Vietnamese migrants found dead in a container truck in Essex, UK.
 My work has appeared in the Wall Street Journal, the Guardian, Rest of World, Al Jazeera, Mekong Review and others.

 Before that I was Vietnam Content Coordinator at Earth Journalism Network and an editor at Mekong Eye.